UNC Greensboro Spartans men's basketball: 1991-1999: Division I Firsts for the Spartans

-Mike Dement served as the architect of the program in its move to Division I. He was the Spartans' head coach from 1991 to 1995, leading them from a team with no conference affiliation to the top of the Big South Conference regular season standings in just four seasons.
+Mike Dement served as the architect of the program in its move to Division I. Dement was the Spartans' head coach from 1991 to 1995, leading them from a team with no conference affiliation to the top of the Big South Conference regular season standings in just four seasons.
 In his last two seasons at UNCG, Dement's teams went 38–18, including a then school-record 23 wins in 1994–95, along with the Big South Conference's regular season title.
 That team received votes in the Associated Press and ESPN/USA Today Coaches' polls, a first for the program.

-Following the 1994-95 season, Dement left to take over the men's basketball program at SMU and was replaced in Greensboro by Randy Peele.
-In only the second season in which UNC Greensboro was eligible for Division I postseason competition, the Spartans won the Big South Conference regular season and tournament championship, advancing to the NCAA tournament where they received the 15th seed in the Southeast region.
+Following the 1994-95 season, Dement left to take over the men's basketball program at Southern Methodist University (SMU) and was replaced in Greensboro by Randy Peele.
+In only the second season in which UNCG was eligible for Division I postseason competition, the Spartans won the Big South Conference regular season and tournament championship, advancing to the NCAA tournament where they received the 15th seed in the Southeast region.
 In their first NCAA appearance, they fell in the first round to the Cincinnati Bearcats.

-After following up their conference championship season with a 10–20 regular season, however, UNC Greensboro left the Big South in 1997 to join the Southern Conference.
-The Spartans finished at or near the bottom of their division in both of their first two seasons in the SoCon and, after four years in Greensboro, Peele left the Spartans and took an assistant's job with the Virginia Tech Hokies.
+After following up their conference championship season with a 10–20 regular season, UNCG left the Big South in 1997 to join the Southern Conference (SoCon).
+The Spartans finished near the bottom of their division in both of their first two seasons in the SoCon and, after four years in Greensboro, Peele left the Spartans and took an assistant job at Virginia Tech.

 1999-2005: Fran McCaffery Brings the Spartans Back

 Fran McCaffery hit the ground running in Greensboro, compiling a 15–13 record overall and a 9–7 Southern Conference mark in his first season that was the 18th-most improved record nationally among NCAA Division I teams.

-In his second season, he guided the Spartans to a 19–12 record and the 2001 SoCon tournament championship.
+In his second season, McCaffery guided the Spartans to a 19–12 record and the 2001 SoCon tournament championship.
 It was the school's second NCAA tournament berth.
-They received a 16 seed, losing in the first round to overall tournament top seed Stanford.
+The Spartans received a 16 seed, losing in the first round to overall tournament top seed Stanford.

-The following year (2001–2002) McCaffery led the Spartans to their first 20-win season since joining the Southern Conference.
+The following year (2001–2002) McCaffery led the Spartans to their first 20-win season since joining the SoCon.
 It marked the first time the program claimed a share of the SoCon North Division title as well.
 After falling to eventual tournament champion Davidson in the conference tournament semifinals, the Spartans were awarded a berth into the 2002 NIT, where they lost to eventual champion Memphis.